gardener/gardener/docs/deployment/gardenlet_api_access.md

 For backwards compatibility, no requests are denied at the moment, so that they are still deferred to a subsequent authorizer like RBAC.
 Though, this might change in the future.

 First, the `SeedAuthorizer` extracts the `Seed` name from the API request.
-This requires a proper TLS certificate the `gardenlet` uses to contact the API server and is automatically given if [TLS bootstrapping](../concepts/gardenlet.md#TLS-Bootstrapping) is used.
+This requires a proper TLS certificate that the `gardenlet` uses to contact the API server and is automatically given if [TLS bootstrapping](../concepts/gardenlet.md#TLS-Bootstrapping) is used.
 Concretely, the authorizer checks the certificate for name `gardener.cloud:system:seed:<seed-name>` and group `gardener.cloud:system:seeds`.
 In cases where this information is missing e.g., when a custom Kubeconfig is used, the authorizer cannot make any decision.
 Thus, RBAC is still a considerable option to restrict the `gardenlet`'s access permission if the above explained preconditions are not given.